top of page

 _DSC4276.jpg

-Encaustic medium is the term used for the base substance of all commercially available encaustic paints.
+Encaustic medium serves as the foundational component for all commercially available encaustic paints.

-The medium is a blend of naturally bleached beeswax and damar resin.
+This versatile substance is crafted from a harmonious blend of naturally bleached beeswax and damar resin.

-The Transparent medium can be used as a primer, translucent paint or mixed with color pigments to create your own luminous colors.
+Our Transparent medium offers a myriad of possibilities—it can be utilized as a primer, a translucent paint, or blended with color pigments to produce your own radiant hues.

 Heat